Course Descriptions - Science

 SCIENCE 8 (MSC--08)

 The science program has four main goals: to encourage students’ interest and curiosity in science; to equip students with necessary scientific skills and processes; to increase students’ knowledge of the natural world; and to encourage critical thinking.
+Lessons will incorporate the ways of learning and the perspectives of First People’s communities whenever possible.
 In Science 8, students will study the characteristics of life, cells, the immune system, atoms, electromagnetic radiation, light, and plate tectonics.
 In addition, students will learn the importance of lab safety.

 SCIENCE 9 (MSC--09)

 Science 9 will continue to build on students’ curiosity and interest in science.
 Students will develop and apply scientific skills and processes.
-They will also increase their knowledge about the natural world, be encouraged to think critically and to look at scientific topics from different perspectives.
+They will also increase their knowledge about the natural world, be encouraged to think critically, and look at scientific topics from different perspectives.
+Lessons will incorporate the ways of learning and the perspectives of First People’s communities whenever possible.
 Students will learn about lab safety, atomic theory, elements and compounds, reproduction (mitosis and meiosis), electricity (circuits), and ecology (energy and matter cycles).

 SCIENCE 10 (MSC--10)

-Science 10 will continue to give students the opportunity to develop the skills, processes, attitudes, and scientific habits of mind that allow them to pursue their own inquiries using scientific methods.
-Using critical thinking, creative insight, and their current scientific knowledge, students collaborate, investigate, solve problems, communicate, discover, and increase their understanding of science through hands-on experience.
-Students will continue to develop First Peoples' place-based knowledge of the natural world while studying chemistry (types of reactions), radioactivity, physics (energy transformations), genetics (patterns of inheritance), and astronomy (formation of the universe).
+Science 10 will continue to give students the opportunity to develop the skills, processes, attitudes, and scientific habits of mind that allow them to pursue inquiry using scientific methods.
+Using critical thinking, creative insight, and their current scientific knowledge, students collaborate, investigate, solve problems, communicate, discover, and increase their understanding of science through classroom and lab activities.
+Whenever possible, students will continue to develop First Peoples' place-based knowledge of the natural world.
+Topics covered are chemistry (types of reactions), radioactivity, physics (energy transformations), genetics (patterns of inheritance), and astronomy (formation of the universe)

 SCIENCE FOR CITIZENS (MSCCT11)